GyroSuperintelligence/BabyLM/guides/Genetics.md

 4. **UUID Registry:** Must use centralized registry to maintain consistency.
 5. **Thread Isolation:** Each thread must have its own file key derived from the Epigenome state.
 6. **Gene Keys Privacy:** Must encrypt with agent key derived from persistent secret.
+7. **Atomic File Operations:** All file writes must be atomic using temporary files and rename.
+8. **Registry Consistency:** Registry files must be kept in sync with actual directory contents.

 ### 6.3 State Variable Metadata Requirements